All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can yoga replace strength training on GLP-1?

 Yoga builds some strength, flexibility, and body awareness.
-But it is not a substitute for dedicated resistance training when it comes to preserving muscle mass during GLP-1 weight loss.
+But it isn't a substitute for dedicated resistance training for preserving muscle mass during GLP-1 weight loss.
 Use yoga as a complement to strength training, not a replacement.
 Both serve different and important purposes.

 Which yoga style is best for GLP-1 nausea?

 Gentle yoga, restorative yoga, and yin yoga are best for nausea management.
-Avoid hot yoga (Bikram), power yoga, and fast-paced vinyasa when you are feeling nauseous.
+Avoid hot yoga (Bikram), power yoga, and fast-paced vinyasa when you're feeling nauseous.
 The heat and intensity can worsen GI symptoms.
 Slow, controlled movements with deep breathing work best.

 How soon after my GLP-1 injection can I do yoga?